mcjauregui72/CNN_MedImageClassification/README.md

 Pre-trained models
 Model Ensembling
 Transfer Learning/Model Chaining
 Model Loss
 Model Accuracy
 Model Balance Score
 Model Average Accuracy Score
 Model Composite Score

 The data for this project was obtained here: https://www.kaggle.com/datasets/mohamedhanyyy/chest-ctscan-images.
 The notebook for this project is Ensemble_Chain_ResNet_custom_manual_sparse.ipynb.

 ## Project Overview

-The data for this project was obtained at https://www.kaggle.com/datasets/mohamedhanyyy/chest-ctscan-images.
 Data consisted of CT scan images revealing the presence of one of three chest carcinomas or the presence of healthy cells.
 We tasked four models with classifying each image as an one of the following four outcomes: adenocarcinoma, large cell carcinoma, squamous cell carcinoma, or healthy cells.
 All images were divided into training (613 images), testing (315 images), and validation (72 images) sets containing the four classes of images.

-We trained two convolutional neural network (CNN) models to classify CT chest scan images as either normal or showing one of three forms of cancer.
-We investigated the benefit of using a pre-trained CNN model on the same dataset by employing transfer learning and model ensembling.
+We trained two convolutional neural network (CNN) models to classify CT chest scan images, a pre-trained ResNet50-based model and a custom CNN.
+We next investigated the benefit of using the pre-trained model in conjunction with the custom CNN by employing model ensembling and transfer learning (chaining).

 CNNs use convolutional and pooling layers to automatically and hierarchically learn features from images, followed by fully connected layers to classify those features into predefined categories.
 This process enables CNNs to effectively handle and classify complex visual data.

-Pre-training a model in the context of neural networks involves training a model on a large dataset before fine-tuning it on a specific task, with the end result known as transfer learning.
-Pre-training is a powerful technique, especially in scenarios where data are scarce or where training a model from scratch would be impractical due to resource constraints.
-In this project, we used the ResNet50 CNN, trained to classifiy 14 million images in the ImageNet dataset into 1,000 different categories, as our pre-trained model.
-We applied this model, by itself, and in combination with our own CNN model, to the chest images for classification.
+In this project, we used the ResNet50 CNN, trained to classifiy 14 million images in the ImageNet dataset into 1,000 different categories, as the base of our pre-trained model.
+This entailed modifying the ResNet50 to mke it compatible for both ensembling and chaining with the custom CNN.

 Because we were working with four distinct image lables classes (adenocarcinoma, large cell carcinoma, squamous cell carcinoma, and healthy cells), we chose the sparse categorical crossentropy loss function.
 We anticipated lables as integers because we used the tf.keras.preprocessing.image_dataset_from_directory' function from TensorFlow’s Keras API to load image data from the train, test, and validate directories, which automatically labels images based on directory structure.
-We defined, compiled, and trained two CNN submodels - one custom and one pre-trained - individually before ensembling and chaining them.
+We defined, compiled, and trained the individual CNN submodels (pre-trained and custom) on the image data before ensembling and chaining the submodels.
 We looked for a noticeable improvement in accuracy between the ensembled model and/or the chained model, over each of the two submodels.

 ## Convolutional Neural Networks

 CNNs use convolutional and pooling layers to automatically and hierarchically learn features from images, and use fully connected layers to classify those features into predefined categories.
 This process enables CNNs to effectively handle and classify complex visual data.

-We built our custom CNN (model_two) and our ResNet50-based pre-trained model with the following components:
+We built the ResNet50-based pre-trained model (first_model) and the custom CNN (second_model) with the following components:

-1. Input Layer: Our input images are represented as matrices of pixel values.
+1. Input Layer: Where our input images are represented as matrices of pixel values.

 2. Convolutional Layers: These layers applied convolutional filters (or kernels) to the inputs.
 Each filter scanned the images and performed a convolution operation involving element-wise multiplication and results summing.
 These layers extracted features like edges, textures, and patterns from each image and produced a feature map highlighting the presence of specific features in different parts of the image.